Gender neutrality: Gender-neutral language

 Gender-neutral language, gender-inclusive language, inclusive language or gender neutrality is a form of linguistic prescriptivism that aims to eliminate (or neutralize) reference to gender in terms that describe people.
 This can involve discouragement of the use of gender-specific job titles, such as policeman/policewoman, fireman, stewardess, chairman, and, arguably, in favor of corresponding gender-neutral terms such as police officer, firefighter, flight attendant and chairperson (or chair).
 Other gender-specific terms, such as actor and actress, may be replaced by the originally male term (actor used for either gender).

+The language used in standardized tests can influence gender-based performance gaps.
+A study of Israel's college entrance examinations showed that using more inclusive language forms reduced the gender performance gap in quantitative sections by approximately one-fifth.
+It is possible that conventional gendered language may cause disadvantages through stereotypes, as the researchers found that this linguistic adjustment particularly boosted women's performance without having a negative impact on men's findings.

 The practice of gender-neutral language is highly encouraged among law students and the Supreme Court of the United States.
 However, research has shown that, as of 2010, only one judge on the Supreme Court consistently uses gender-neutral language.

+Research suggests that using the singular "they" as a gender-neutral pronoun may be processed efficiently by readers.
+Studies examining reading times found that when referring to nonspecific individuals, sentences with singular "they" were processed similarly to those using gender-matched pronouns (he/she) and more efficiently than sentences with gender-mismatched pronouns.
+When referring to particular people whose gender is known, however, the cognitive processing is different; gender-matching pronouns are processed more quickly.